 Loggly expedites troubleshooting with its highly interactive search and analysis features.
 It can browse through a large volume of logs from your distributed stack and help you get to the root cause of problems quickly.
 It supports Lucene query syntax and automatically recognizes GC logs.

 You can search all your GC logs by entering “javagc” in the search box.
 You can also perform searches using particular fields.
 The Loggly engine provides near-instant results to all your search queries.
-You can also monitor logs in real time using the live tail feature.
 Further, the Loggly Dynamic Field Explorer™ allows you to click and browse through the logs without using multiple commands.

 Loggly offers a preconfigured dashboard that can help you visualize GC activity.
 The dashboard includes charts that provide you with a quick overview of Full vs Minor GC activity, Full and Minor GC times, and heap details.
 You can customize this dashboard, and drag and resize the charts as needed.

 Loggly also allows you to share dashboards with your team members with different access restrictions.
 With these dashboards, you and your team can stay on top of your environment and detect any anomalies faster.
 You can also download the dashboard and include it in your reports in PNG format.